suhas316380/eks-proxy-log-collector/README.md

 ### Troubleshooting
  - Make sure the correct context is set using cluster ARN and not an alias.
 Eg: `kubectl config use-context arn:aws:eks:us-east-1:12345678:cluster/suhas-eks`
- - If running the script on Mac, if you run into error with grep, make sure grep is up to date.
-Eg: `brew install grep`
+ - If running the script on Mac, if you run into error with grep, make sure to use bash interpreter: `bash eks-proxy-log-collector.sh`

    [eks-log-collector]: <https://github.com/nithu0115/eks-logs-collector>
    [starting a proxy to the Kubernetes API]: <https://kubernetes.io/docs/tasks/access-kubernetes-api/http-proxy-access-api/>